Frequently Asked Questions

 Why shouldn't I use a private lender if they're cheaper?

 When all things are equal, going with the cheapest option makes perfect sense.
-When considering a lender however, rate is just one of the things that’s important and arguably receives too much attention from borrowers.
-Reliability, ability to close fast, transparency, capacity, quality of service and flexibility are all just as important and often more important than rate.
+When considering a lender, however, the rate is just one of the things that’s important and arguably receives too much attention from borrowers.
+Reliability, ability to close fast, transparency, capacity, quality of service, and flexibility are all just as important and often more important than the rate.
 For example, if you secure a great rate from a lender but they are unreliable and back out or change terms at the last minute, this may cause you to lose the deal.
 Availability of funds is also hugely important.
 If a smaller lender is using only their own funds, it is much more likely that they will run out of funding and be unable to fund your project.
 Lastly, in selecting any partner, you should always consider what kind of partner they will be if a deal goes sideways.
 Having a lender who is willing to work with you and provide advice when the going gets tough is invaluable.